annie-2314/LangGraph-Agentic-Workflow/README.md

 ## Project Overview

 This project fulfills an agentic workflow task, leveraging LangGraph to manage task planning, execution, and refinement.
 A *PlanAgent* decomposes queries into 7–8 descriptive subtasks, a *ToolAgent* executes tasks, and a *Streamlit UI* allows users to edit, delete, or add tasks.
-The workflow ensures robust error handling and accurate results, with a local background image (assets/bg.jpg) for visual appeal.
+The workflow ensures robust error handling and accurate results for visual appeal.

 ---